“The greatest weapon against stress is our ability to choose one thought over another.” – William James

 Granted, these are the distilled versions of the core beliefs that we often get to after 5–15 minutes of uncomfortable conversations, but I’ve heard them so many times that I can normally tell where the conversation is going.
 I’ve heard them from aspirational creatives and accomplished creatives in equal measures.

-In case you’re curious, my responses are normally as follows, in order of the beliefs above.
+In case you’re curious, my responses are normally as follows, in the order of the beliefs above.

 - Who is somebody?
 Name one legitimate person whose opinion you care about who thinks that.
 (Normally, they can’t.)